ballerina-platform/module-ballerina-websubhub/docs/spec/spec.md

 #### 2.2.2.
 Annotation

 Apart from the listener level configurations a `hub` will require few additional configurations.
-Hence, we have introduced `websubhub:ServiceConfig` a service-level-annotation for `websubhub:Service` which contains `websubhub:ServiceConfiguration` record.
+Hence, there should be `websubhub:ServiceConfig` a service-level-annotation for `websubhub:Service` which contains `websubhub:ServiceConfiguration` record.
 ```ballerina
 # Configuration for a WebSub Hub service.